 Attached.
-The placement of units or personnel in an organization where such placement is relatively temporary.
+The placement of units or personnel in an organization to a subordinate or adjacent unit where such placement is relatively temporary.

 Fire Support Planning in the Offense

 Provide support in the offense by using all available fire support means to accomplish the essential fire support tasks (EFSTs) that the maneuver commander designated.
 Plan to provide fire support: